tarcinapp/entity-persistence-gateway/readme.md

 ```

 ## Loopback Query Abstraction
 Loopback 4 is using a certain notation to enable backend querying as described here: [Querying Data](https://loopback.io/doc/en/lb4/Querying-data.html).
-While Loopback's approach is very useful, it may be a security issue to let your clients know what backend technology you are using. `allowLoopbackQueryNotation` configuration can be useful for purpose.
+While Loopback's approach is very useful, it may be a vulnerability to let your clients know what backend technology you are using.
+`app.allowLoopbackQueryNotation` configuration can be useful for purpose.

 **Searching Entities:**